charindu24/WeatherApp/README.md

 # Weather App

-This is a Node.js-based weather application that allows users to check the weather and rain prediction for a specific city or their current location using the OpenWeatherMap API.
+This is a Node.js based weather application that allows users to check the weather and rain prediction for a specific city or their current location using the OpenWeatherMap API.
 The application uses Express for server-side routing and EJS as the templating engine for rendering dynamic content.

 Public API Link: https://openweathermap.org/api